Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: The K-theoretic Novikov conjecture

 \subsection{The universal property of the bounded derived category}

+For assembly maps associated to the algebraic $K$-theory of discrete group rings, it is customary to consider functors on the orbit category which arise from additive categories.
+Formally, the construction of these functors is completely analogous to the functors $G\Orb \to \Cle$ we associate to a left-exact $\infty$-category with $G$-action, see \cref{reoifjuoiewccwec}.
+In the present section we will show that the additive case can be also captured in a technical sense as announced in \cref{gwegljrgkrewgergreg}.

 Let $\bA$ be a small additive (ordinary) category.
-By $\homot\bA$ we denote the localisation of (the nerve of) the category of bounded chain complexes $\Ch^b(\bA)$ by chain homotopy equivalences.
+By $\homot\bA$ we denote the localisation of the category of bounded chain complexes $\Ch^b(\bA)$ by chain homotopy equivalences.
 Then $\homot\bA$ is a stable $\infty$-category, equipped with a canonical finite coproduct-preserving functor

 sending an object of $\bA$ to the corresponding chain complex concentrated in degree zero.
-The purpose of this subsection is to prove that the functor $z_{\bA}$ above is the universal finite coproduct-preserving functor from $\bA$ to a stable $\infty$-category.
-As a consequence, we show that the functor $\homot{-}$ commutes with colimits indexed by small groupoids.
+The purpose of this subsection is to prove that the functor $z_{\bA}$ above is the universal finite coproduct-preserving functor from $\bA$ to a stable $\infty$-category (\cref{thm:universal property of additive bounded derived category}). {As an aside, we refine this statement to provide a universal property for the bounded derived $\infty$-category of any exact category in \cref{cor:universal property of the derived category}}.
+As a consequence, we show {in \cref{thm:cocontinuity of the derived category}} that the functor $\homot{-}$ commutes with colimits indexed by small groupoids.
+This allows us to deduce in \cref{eiohjgwergerqgergergdfbsd} that the two candidates for functors on the orbit category associated to an additive category coincide.

 Let $\bC$ be an $\infty$-category. \begin{ddd} $\bC$ is additive if it is semi-additive (see \cref{ghiowjgoergwergwergregwg}) and its homotopy category $\ho(\bC)$ is additive. \end{ddd}

 Given a locally small additive $\infty$-category $\bC$, we let $\cP_\Sigma(\bC)$ be the $\infty$-category of additive presheaves on $\bC$, i.e., the $\infty$-category of finite product-preserving functors from $\bC^\op$ to the $\infty$-category of spaces $\Spc$.
 Given two additive $\infty$-categories $\bC$ and $\bD$, we denote by $\Fun_\Sigma(\bC,\bD)$ the full subcategory of $\Fun(\bC,\bD)$ spanned by finite coproduct-preserving functors.